OneTrueGod64/OneTrueGod64/README.md

 I'm currently enrolled at Western Oregon University, focusing on a CIS degree in Web Design/Development.

-- 🌐 Passionate about web development and design.
+- 🌐 Passionate about web development and design
-- 🏳️‍🌈 Advocate for queer resources and inclusion.
+- 🏳️‍🌈 Advocate for queer resources and inclusion
-- 🎥 Nicolas Cage aficionado and film lover.
+- 🎥 Nicolas Cage aficionado & film lover
-- 🎶 Karaoke and music devotee.
+- 🎶 Karaoker/music devotee
-- 🎮 Gaming enthusiast.
+- 🎮 Gamer
-- 🎯 Goal: Become a Web Dev/Designer for small businesses/social services

 ## 🛠️ Technologies & Tools